DrTimothyAldenDavis/SuiteSparse/README.md

-    Makefile    to compile all of SuiteSparse (except GraphBLAS) make            compiles SuiteSparse libraries and runs demos make install    compiles SuiteSparse and installs in /usr/local make uninstall  undoes 'make install'
+    Makefile    to compile all of SuiteSparse (except GraphBLAS) make            compiles SuiteSparse libraries and runs demos make install    compiles SuiteSparse and installs in the current directory (./lib, ./include).
+                                Use "sudo make INSTALL=/usr/local" to install
+                                in /usr/local/lib and /usr/local/include.
+                make uninstall  undoes 'make install'
                 make library    compiles SuiteSparse libraries (not demos) make distclean  removes all files not in distribution, including